ampotos/dynStruct/todo/future_work.md

 	Such an overhead is not a surprise but it can be reduced.
 	All instrumentation are done via a clean call, maybe some of them can be done inline, this will reduce the overhead.

-	*inline instrumentaiton instead of clean call each time*
+	*look at the new sample in DynamoRIO doc with replacement of clean call at each intruction by inline instrumentation* *inline instrumentaiton instead of clean call each time*
 	*alloc for multiple access, orig, block each time to not have to call alloc every time* *data reorganisation (remove ptr in tree_t struct and include a tree_t member in each struct which is tored in a tree)*